MaastrichtU-IDS/dsri-documentation/docs/deploy-from-dockerhub.md

 Search for an image for your service published on [DockerHub](https://hub.docker.com/)

 * [Google "dockerhub my_service_name"](https://www.google.com/search?q=dockerhub+python)
-* Sometime multiple images can be found for your service.
-Take the most relevant one for your use-case.
+* Sometimes multiple images can be found for your service.
+Take the official image when possible, or the one most relevant to your use-case.

 > If no suitable image can be found on [DockerHub](https://hub.docker.com/), it can be **built from a Dockerfile**.
 See above to do so.